All eyes are on Georgia ahead of Trump's rally and Senate debate - KVIA

 All eyes are on Georgia ahead of Trump’s rally and Senate debate

-The eyes of the political universe will turn to Georgia this weekend, as the voter registration deadline for January’s Senate runoffs approaches.
+The eyes of the political universe are on Georgia this weekend, as the voter registration deadline for January’s Senate runoffs approaches.

 Each side is desperately trying to motivate their party before the Monday deadline and early voting begins on December 14.
 Former President Barack Obama and former state House minority leader Stacey Abrams held a virtual event for Democratic Senate challengers Jon Ossoff and Raphael Warnock on Friday, while Vice President Mike Pence rallied for the Republicans.